UrbanInstitute/safetynet-dkan-examples/README.md

 The function returns a Pandas dataframe, the program test_SNA.py provides an example call.
 The function get_SNA_data() keeps getting data from the DKAN API endpoint until all records for the statid are obtained.

+Statistics are defined in the data dictionary for the Safety Net Data https://datacatalog.urban.org/sites/default/files/data-dictionary-files/SNA_Statistics_Dictionary.xlsx .